Inspection process for Category III Personal Protective Equipment

 The Inspection process for Category III PPE can be initiated by filling out and submitting an application form.

-The Inspection process can be initiated after the applicant submitted an application for EC type-examination to a Notified Certification Body.
+The Inspection process can be initiated after the applicant submitted an application for EU type-examination to a Notified Certification Body.

 Applicant makes statements by filling out and submitting the application form:

-- The applicant submitted an application for EC type-examination certificate to a Notified Body or the EC type-examination certificate had been issued by a Notified Body.
+- The applicant submitted an application for EU type-examination certificate to a Notified Body or the EU type-examination certificate had been issued by a Notified Body.

 - The applicant submitted an application for Inspection to any other organization.